 As part of our ongoing BBSRC-funded iCASE studentship with the University of Liverpool, we are exploring the use of CPNs™ for in vivo live cell imaging in regenerative medicine for stem cell tracking.
 The goal of the project is to use CPNs™ to better understand cell activity, which is crucial in the development of cell-based therapies.

-BLI and MRI have been shown to be effective for non-invasive in vivo imaging of engineered tumours and metastasis in the same model.
+BLI and MRI have been shown to be effective for non-invasive in vivo imaging of engineered tumour models.
 Using CPNs™ in these types of studies has the potential to improve in vivo imaging capability, providing further insight into cell activity, and ultimately informing the development of cell-based therapies.

 We have demonstrated that CPNs™ can be used to label cancer cells (U87 glioblastoma cells) in vitro for 7 days, without causing any toxicity to cells.
 In addition, CPNs™ can label cancer cells in 3D spheroids in vitro.
 This shows the potential of CPNs™ in enhancing our understanding of cancer biology.

 CPNs™ can also be used to label undifferentiated H9 human embryonic stem cells (hESCs) with no toxicity and no effect on the ability of the cells to proliferate or to differentiate towards oligodendrocyte precursor cells, as shown below.
 This potential application of CPNs™ in stem cell labelling has wider implications for studying regenerative therapies.

 Finally, we have shown that CPNs™ can be used for cell labelling in in vivo models.
 This shows the potential of CPNs™ to enhance in vivo cell tracking studies in a range of models to further advance cancer research and regenerative medicine.